Beginners Ask Trains A closer look at F scale

 Color photo of two steam locomotives on scenicked model railroad.

-Two-truck Shay No. 4 (left) and Porter 0-4-0 switcher No. 1 are Bachmann models that were detailed and custom decorated for the F scale Chester & Beckett, featured in Great Model Railroads 2018.
-The scale is sometimes referred to as 1:20.32 proportion.
+Two-truck Shay No. 4 (left) and Porter 0-4-0 switcher No. 1 are Bachmann models that were detailed and custom decorated for the Fn3 Chester & Beckett, featured in Great Model Railroads 2018.
+Learn more about F scale and Fn3 in this Ask MR question.
 Photo by Doug Scott and Mike Tylick

 Q: In the September 2022 issue of Model Railroader, Mike Tylick wrote “Add a gated crossing to your layout.”
 On page 36, there is an image of a gate that he built for the F scale Chester & Beckett RR.
 What is F scale? — via email

-A: The Chester & Beckett RR was featured in Great Model Railroads 2018.
+A: The Chester & Beckett RR, featured in Great Model Railroads 2018, is actually Fn3.
 The 16 x 20-foot sectional model railroad was built by Steve Morrill, John Sacerdote, Doug Scott, and Mike Tylick.
-In the article, it said, “F scale is the National Model Railroad Association’s designation for 1:20.3-proportion trains on 45mm ‘large scale’ track.”

 Send us your questions